nanthakumar-m/Cash_Craft-Simple_Digital_payment_site-Javascript/README.md

 This application demonstrates how a fictional bank account system might work, complete with login, transaction history, balance updates, transfers, loan functionality, and auto-logout for session security.

-click here to see the live demo-->https://nanthakumar-m.github.io/Cash_Craft-Simple_Digital_payment_site-Javascript/
+🔗👉 click here to see the live demo-->https://nanthakumar-m.github.io/Cash_Craft-Simple_Digital_payment_site-Javascript/

 To explore the features, use the following dummy account:

-Username: nk
+-Username: nk

-Password: 1111
+-Password: 1111

 To explore money transfer logic use the following user names as reciever side user name--> **hh** or **ms** or **sn**